Measure the value of digital coaching with the CoachHub ROI Calculator™

 Find out what is trending now in the HR world.

-Illuminating professional and personal stories to spark changes in individual learning, development, organizational transformation and personal well-being.
+Illuminating professional and personal stories through our coaching podcast that spark changes in individual learning, development, organisational transformation and personal well-being.

-This podcast provides insights and predictions about the future of work through in-depth conversations with some of the world’s brightest psychologists, entrepreneurs, HR professionals and thought leaders in coaching and behavioral change.
+This podcast provides insights and predictions about the future of work through in-depth conversations with some of the world’s brightest psychologists, entrepreneurs, HR professionals and thought leaders in coaching and behavioural change.

 In this episode, host Windy and Haesun Moon, Ph.D., explore the power of words, how to better curate conversations and how ordinary words can alter perspectives, thinking patterns and behaviors.